 Since the disease is so difficult to diagnose, parents may decide that keeping a journal offers the best way to share their notes with physicians.
 There are other conditions that could be diagnosed by a rheumatologist or neurologist that could mimic these symptoms, so your doctor may refer your child to this type of specialist to see if any treatments could provide improvement.

 If you feel that your child is experiencing some of the signs and symptoms of chronic fatigue syndrome, it’s important that you have them checked out as soon as possible.
 In the meantime, you can help your child by providing healthy stress outlets such as physical activities and artistic outlets.
+Giving them a supplement that provides PQQ for the mitochondria would also help their energy levels.
+There are also many places similar to somewhere like Zach Attack Supplements where you could find supplements that could help to improve their wakefulness and energy.
 Healthy meals and light exercise can also help minimize symptoms and sufferers should avoid stimulants such as caffeine or excessive sugar.
 When you are ready to learn more about the potential impact of chronic fatigue syndrome on your child as well as how to help them through this challenge, visit Caring4OurKids.org for resources and more information.
 You can also learn how to advocate for your child who is suffering chronic pain on our blog.